Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Human Subject Experiments

 \subsection{Participants}

-24 participants (mean age: 23.3 years) were recruited for the HiL \emph{Viscoelastic Model Optimization} session, while 20 different participants (mean age: 22.6 years) were recruited for the \emph{Validation} session of this study.
+For the sessions with the memory-foam material, 24 participants (mean age: 23.3 years) were recruited for the HiL \emph{Viscoelastic Model Optimization} session, and 20~different participants (mean age: 22.6 years) were recruited for the \emph{Model Validation} session.
+For the sessions with the viscoelastic silicone materials, 16~participants (mean age: 22.8 years) were recruited for the HiL \emph{Viscoelastic Model Optimization} and \emph{Model Validation} sessions, with 8 participants randomly assigned to experiments with each silicone material.
+Finally, 8~additional participants (mean age: 22.2 years) were recruited for the \emph{Aggregate-Best Validation} session, and these participants completed the aggregate-best validation experiments for all three reference materials.

 All participants were right-handed and reported no known sensory-motor deficiencies.
-Before the initiation of the experimental sessions, all participants provided written informed consent in accordance with the ethical guidelines approved by the Institutional Review Board of the research institution.
 None of the participants had extensive prior experience with haptic interfaces or psychophysical experiments.
+Before the experimental sessions began, all participants provided written informed consent in accordance with the ethical guidelines approved by the Institutional Review Board of Sabanci University (Protocol No: FENS-2025-17).